oven-sh/bun/README.md

 ## Purpose

-The purpose of esdev is to very quickly convert ECMAScript/TypeScript into something a web browser can execute.
+The purpose of Speedy is to very quickly convert ECMAScript/TypeScript into something a web browser can execute.

 Goals: